SkuldNorniern/rusty-mips/README.md

 ### `npm install`

-Installs the project, including running `npm run build`.
+Installs the project.

 ### `npm start`

 Starts the Electron app in debug mode.
-This automatically runs `npm run build-debug`.
+This builds the Rust module in debug mode, and React also uses debug mode.

 ### `npm run serve`

 Starts the Electron app in release mode.
-This automatically runs `npm run build-release`.

-### `npm run build`

-An alias for `npm run build-debug`, which builds the Rust component in debug mode.
+This builds the Rust module in release mode, while React uses debug mode.

-### `npm run build-release`

-Builds the Rust component in release mode.

 ### `npm run dist`

 Packages the Electron app for current platform.
-Due to complicated nature of building a native Rust library, it is only possible to build for current platform only.
+Due to complicated nature of building a native library, it is only possible to build for current platform only.

 It *could* be possible to workaround above limitation by using Docker.

-This runs `npm run build-release`.
+This builds the Rust module in release mode.